 When her car suddenly broke down, she used some of the money

-from the high interest account to pay for it to be fixed.
+from her savings account to pay for it to be fixed.

 Briony was relieved to know she didn't have to put the car